 This initiative represents just one part of our continued commitment to addressing the unmet needs of the global AD community and empowering people impacted by AD to demand more from their care.

-When a child has AD, they’re not the only ones impacted.
+When a child has AD, they're not the only ones impacted.
 Caregivers and family members face constant difficulties as well.
-From daily tasks, like getting the child dressed and organizing activities, to long-term burdens, like sleeplessness and psychological stress, families with AD experience many challenges.1,2
+From daily tasks, like getting the child dressed and organising activities, to long-term burdens, like sleeplessness and psychological stress, families with AD experience many challenges.1,2